 You’re going to get masses of, occasionally conflicting, advice on each of these themes, so I’m not going to say much – just a few observations from seeing a lot of trainee teachers at work.

 If you don’t know it, you can’t teach it.
 Why not?
 Well it’s obvious init?
 But worth analysing a bit, I think.
 If you don’t know it really well then it’s very hard to break something down into the little steps you need to teach it properly.
 If you don’t know it really well then even a well-prepared explanation is likely to go awry.
 The developing understanding in your children’s heads is ever so delicate, and their working memories are stretched to the limit, bless them.
 Just a little muddling up on your part and they may well end up further back than when you started.
 What can you do?
 No shortcuts, I’m afraid.
 For Primary it’s particularly challenging with an awful lot to learn about teaching reading and, in some cases, some deep conceptual challenges in maths, but the scientists I work with normally only have one science to degree level, and often a third science specialism they never took past GCSE themselves.
 But although there’s no magic bullet, you will get better and you’re surrounded by subject experts in school.
 Make use of them!
 Identify what you find hard, when it’s being taught and you are free, and get into those lessons.
 You’ll be learning subject knowledge and ideas about how to teach it.

-Mark written work as soon as you get the chance.
+Mark written work (or prepare whole-class feedback) as soon as you get the chance.
 There’ll be plenty of teachers willing to have you roped in.
 Do (and mark) some past papers if you’re Secondary; that will help you to know what to emphasise.

 That’s about it, I think.
 Subject knowledge really matters.
 Sometimes that focus gets lost in all the complexity of classroom practice.